flashbots/suave-specs/specs/rigil/mevm.md

 ---
 title: MEVM
-description: The MEVM modifies the EVM by adding a new runtime, interpreter, and execution backend so as to enable anyone to create MEV applications.
+description: The MEVM modifies the EVM by adding a new runtime, interpreter, and execution backend to enable anyone to create MEV applications.
 ---

 <div class="hideInDocs">